Newcoin-Foundation/docs/docs/Contracts/Identity/NRC-10 UNS.md

 </details>

-## Buy Ram
+## Buy RAM
-Ram is basically your storage space on chain.
+RAM is basically your storage space on chain.
 Read more in our [CPU Ram Bandwidth](../../Guides/Deep%20Dive/CPU-Network-RAM-Bandwidth) Guide.
 ```typescript
 nco.buyRam({
         user: "nakamoto.io",